-The Mackenzie Mountains were established as a Game Preserve in 1938, where hunting and trapping were open only to Dene living in the Mackenzie Valley (Simmons 1969b; Latour and MacLean 1994).
-Game Preserve status ended in 1953, and the area was opened up for resident hunting that year, for non-resident hunting in Game Management Zone 19 in 1965, and for nonresident hunting in Game Management Zone 12 in 1967 (Simmons 1968; 1969b, Latour and MacLean 1994).
-Originally, six guide-outfitters were granted tenures to guide non-residents, but area-based tenures did not come into effect until 1971 when boundaries of eight guide-outfitter zones were legally established (Latour and MacLean 1994).
-From 1965 to 1968, most (78%) of the non-resident harvest of northern mountain caribou was concentrated around hunting camps located along or near the Canol Trail and almost half of the caribou harvested were less than six years old (Simmons 1969b).
+The Mackenzie Mountains Game Preserve was established in 1938, and hunting and trapping were open only to Dene living in the Mackenzie Valley (Simmons 1969b; Latour and MacLean 1994).
+Game Preserve status ended in 1953, and the area was opened up for resident hunting that year, for non-resident hunting in Game Management Zone 19 in 1965, and for non-resident hunting in Game Management Zone 12 in 1967 (Simmons 1968, 1969b; Latour and MacLean 1994).
+Originally, six guide-outfitters were granted tenures to guide non-residents, but areabased tenures did not come into effect until 1971 when boundaries of eight guide-outfitter zones were legally established (Latour and MacLean 1994).
+From 1965 to 1968, most (78%) of the nonresident harvest of northern mountain caribou was concentrated around hunting camps located along or near the Canol Trail and almost half of the caribou harvested were less than six years old (Simmons 1969b).
 From 1972 to 1975, the distribution of the non-resident caribou harvest expanded to the north and east and was concentrated along major navigable rivers and lakes, with fewer caribou harvested along the Canol Trail (Collin 1983).
-In 1976-1979, nonresident caribou harvest further expanded, this time to the southwest, and increased again along the Canol Trail (Collin 1983).
+In 1976-1979, non-resident caribou harvest further expanded, this time to the southwest, and increased again along the Canol Trail (Collin 1983).
 From 1979 to 1991, much of the non-resident harvest continued to be localized around major guide-outfitter base camps, especially in the guide-outfitter zones with the highest harvests (Latour and MacLean 1994).
 Resident and non-resident hunting were eliminated from the area covered by Nahanni National Park Reserve when it was established in 1976.
-Nahanni National Park Reserve was expanded in 2009 (Parks Canada 2010) and Nááts' ihch' oh National Park Reserve was established in 2014 (Parks Canada 2017b).
+Nahanni National Park Reserve was expanded in 2009 (Parks Canada 2010) and Nááts',hch'oh National Park Reserve was established in 2014 (Parks Canada 2017b).
 Both those areas were closed to resident and non-resident hunting in 2016 (Larter and Allaire 2017).